SCHOOLS

 EARLY KINDERGARTEN - 8TH GRADE

 Riviera Ridge School provides a rigorous program that prepares students to fulfill their academic potential in high school, college, and beyond.
-Students, as well as teachers, are tenacious and committed to excellence.
+Students and teachers are tenacious and committed to excellence.
 Students are encouraged to acquire knowledge and think critically.
-Individual attention ensures learning that is scaffolded so that students can meet high expectations and gain excellent study habits and organizational skills.
+Individual attention ensures scaffolded learning so students can meet high expectations and develop excellent study habits and organizational skills.
 As a result, Marymount graduates are leaders and high achievers, with confidence, courage, integrity, and a lifelong passion for learning.

 18 MONTHS - 12 YEARS OLD

 Montessori education has been successfully serving children and families around the world for over a century.
 The basics remain - and for good reason.
-Lots of people use the phrase ‘teaching to the whole child’ but in Montessori schools we mean that on a very deep level.
-We do not teach just to convey academic information.
+Lots of people use the phrase ‘teaching to the whole child,’ but in Montessori schools, we mean that on a very deep level.
+We do not teach to convey academic information.
 In fact, academics share equal emphasis with our efforts to develop other aspects of the child, including emotional, social, sensorial, and practical life development.
-We integrate the arts and movement into everything our children do, rather than isolating these areas of study into a separate class.
-We intentionally teach children how to navigate and resolve conflict and how to adhere to grace and courtesy social norms.
+We integrate the arts and movement into everything our children do, rather than isolating these areas in a separate class.
+We intentionally teach children how to navigate and resolve conflict and how to adhere to the grace and courtesy social norms.

 EARLY KINDERGARTEN - 8TH GRADE

-Our Lady of Mount Carmel School is a vibrant community of our parents, students, and staff communities.
+Our Lady of Mount Carmel School is a vibrant community of parents, students, and staff.
 Parents are partners in education and demonstrate their commitment to the school by volunteering their time and participating in many school events throughout the year.
-Students are able to foster unique relationships across grade levels by being a part of a Pre-K through 8th grade school program with opportunities for leadership, mentorship, and friendship.
-An important part of our community are our highly qualified faculty and staff which includes 12 teachers, instructional assistants in grades K-2, a technology specialist, music teachers, physical education instructor, an art teacher, Spanish teacher, and a resource specialist.
+Students can foster unique relationships across grade levels by participating in a Pre-K through 8th-grade school program that offers opportunities for leadership, mentorship, and friendship.
+An important part of our community is our highly qualified faculty and staff, which includes 12 teachers, instructional assistants in grades K-2, a technology specialist, music teachers, a physical education instructor, an art teacher, a Spanish teacher, and a resource specialist.

 6TH - 9TH GRADE